mgjo5899/WhoAmIProject/backend/whoami_back/views/README.md

 ## Get User Access Token [GET]

-This API is the initial step for OAuth 2.0 sign in.
+(Credential in session required) This API is the initial step for OAuth 2.0 sign in.
 It lets a user to sign in to their account through Facebook's GUI login system.
 After a successful sign in, the user could give our service a permission to use his/ her contents.
 It responds by redirecting the OAuth page to `/oauth_redirect` URI with medium, facebook, and status, either true or false.
 If the status is false, it provides an error code for a debugging purpose.
-It looks for credential data in session.

 ## Facebook User Data Related [/facebook/user_data]

 ## Get User Data [GET]

-This API returns the Facebook data of the user who is signed in at the current session.
+(Credential in session required) This API returns the Facebook data of the user who is signed in at the current session.

 + Response (application/json)